erxes/erxes/docs/user/script-install.md

 <aside class="notice">

-+ If you want to set an optional width, the height it allows 2 flow types namely embedded, and pop-ups.
-Insert code section A and B (see the above figure) to inside body tag of HTML code (see the below figure).
++ When you want to set an optional width and height of Popup scaling, it allows 2 flow types namely embedded and pop-ups.
+Insert code section A and B onto the top of body tag in page of your website.

++ If your pop-up flow type is "Embedded", then you can choose the code included in section “A” (see the above figure).

++ If your pop-up flow type is "Popup" then you can choose the code section “B” (see the above figure).

++ ShoutBox, Dropdown, Slide-in Left, Slide-in Right types are, do not necessary to copy install code.

 </aside>

  <img src="https://erxes-docs.s3-us-west-2.amazonaws.com/script-installation/google-tag-manager/20.png" />